That coupon isn't real. That Facebook page isn't either. The trick to sniffing out a fake.

-GREENSBORO, N.C. — I know you’ve seen it.
+I know you’ve seen it.
 Those online coupons.
-WFMY viewer Joyce messaged 2WTK with a fake Walmart coupon.
+WFMY News 2 viewer Joyce messaged 2WTK with a fake Walmart coupon.

 Here's the thing with these coupons that we all see on Facebook, a lot of us know they're fake but we like the post or share it anyway!
 WHY?!?!
 Because we think, ‘What does it hurt to like or share it even if there is only a 1% chance it's real?’.